kohnakagawa/md_neighbor_list/README.md

-# SIMTization of neighbor list construction for molecular dynamics simulations
+# SIMTization and SIMDization of Verlet list construction for molecular dynamics simulations

 ## Usage
     $ make cpu_bench